Usage¶

 The generated documentation includes anchors for the generated commands, their options and their environment variables using the Sphinx standard domain.

-The envvar directive can be cross-references using the :ref: role. sphinx-click generates labels in the format {command_name}-{param_name}-{envvar}.
-It is not currently possible to use the :envvar: role because the default labels generated by Sphinx are not namespaced and will generate conflicts if the same environment variable is used in multiple commands.
-See issue #26 for more information.
+role because the default labels generated by Sphinx are not namespaced and will generate conflicts if the same environment variable is used in multiple commands.
+See issue #26 for more information.- Programs

 Sphinx currently does not allow you to cross-reference programs.
 See Sphinx issue #880 for more information.